 The expectation is that when possible we will point out approaches to solutions or refer you to Baylor College of Medicine computational labs with the relevant expertise.
 All are welcome to drop in with a laptop, their data and questions.

-The Data Clinics for Fall 2020 will be held from 1-2 p.m. on the following dates:
+The Data Clinics for Spring 2021 will be held from 1-2 p.m. on the following dates

 You will also find fliers posted at the first floor elevators throughout the Baylor campus one week prior to each Data Clinic session.
 Anyone throughout the Baylor/Texas Medical Center community is welcome to benefit from this service.